 - 2. After an absence, the student will bring his/her written excuse to the high school office.
 The excuse must include the student's full name, date of absence, excused reason for absence PER THE GUIDELINES LISTED IN ITEM ONE, parent/guardian signature, and date excuse was written. - 3.
 If a student does not turn in a written excuse within three (3) school days of his/her return to school, the absence is considered unexcused. - 4.
 A student is allowed a total of four (4) EXCUSED absences per semester with parent notes (SEE GUIDELINES LISTED IN ITEM ONE), THIS INCLUDES CHECKOUTS.
 Each absence equals one parent note.
 (Example: three consecutive absences equal three parent notes.)
 Each day absent equals one note.
 Only a medical statement signed by a licensed physician or by a parent/guardian conference may excuse any absence in excess of four consecutive (4) days. - 5.
 A medical excuse shall be void after its original use. - 6.
-Calls will be made daily for attendance. - 7.
-Teachers will give make-up work or tests for EXCUSED ABSENCES.
+Calls will be made daily for attendance.

+- 7. Teachers will give make-up work or tests for EXCUSED ABSENCES.
 Make-up work will be scheduled at the discretion of each teacher.
-Students will receive a 0 (zero) in INow for any tests, assignments or projects for all unexcused absences. - 8.
+Students will receive a 0 (zero) in PowerSchool for any tests, assignments or projects for all unexcused absences. - 8.
 Once a student uses four parent notes per semester, a physician's excuse must be provided for additional absences to be excused, or the absence will be unexcused. - 9.
 Students are responsible for obtaining and completing all assignments PRIOR to an absence due to school sponsored athletics, extra-curricular activities or field trips.
 Other extended absences will be handled on an individual basis. - 10.
-A student is considered truant if the parent/guardian believes the student is in school and he/she is not. - 11.
-Students must be in attendance 1⁄2 (11:15 a.m.) of the instructional day to be counted present.
+A student is considered truant if the parent/guardian believes the student is in school and he/she is not - 11.
+Students must be in attendance 1⁄2 (11:15 a.m.) of the instructional day to be counted present for the day.
 Students must be in attendance at least 1⁄2 of the instructional day to participate in any extra-curricular activity on that day or evening.
 This includes practices.
 Exemptions will be granted by the principal. - 12.
-Any student with more than ten (10) unexcused absences to school or class per semester will be subject to course credit review.
-A parent conference must be held with the principal, counselor, and teacher to discuss the student's absenteeism in relation to awarding course credit and participation in extracurricular activities and/or field trips.
+Any OHS student with more than ten (10) unexcused absences to school or class per semester will be subject to course credit review.
+A parent conference must be held with the principal, counselor, and teacher to discuss the student's absenteeism in relation to awarding course credit and participation in extracurricular activities and/or field trips. - 13.
+Oneonta Middle and Oneonta High Schools take attendance for each period of the school day and each period it subject to review.

-SCHOOL ATTENDANCE - UNEXCUSED ABSENCES
+SCHOOL ATTENDANCE - UNEXCUSED ABSENCES: